 Our campus doors are locked at all times.

-Drop-off and pick-up policy for ECE and Discovery Link families through one secure main entrance.
+Drop-off and pick-up policy for Discovery Link families through one secure main entrance.

 How to talk to your children about school safety drills and emergency preparedness

 According to psychologists, addressing the reasons for lockdowns directly but in a developmentally-appropriate way can actually make students feel safer.
 We compiled some general recommendations from psychologists to help guide conversations with your child.

 There is a plan

 Assure your child there is a plan for different types of emergencies and go over the plan with them.

 An emergency is unlikely

 Emphasize the unlikelihood of a bad event, as your child may not understand its low probability.

 Focus on the how

 While it is important to explain the “why” of a drill, it is best to focus more heavily on the “how.”
 Stress the steps in the drills even more than the reasons for them.
 Focusing the conversation on the procedural elements can help prevent worries about why a bad thing might happen.